mrlhansen/idrac_exporter/README.md

     username: user
     password: pass
 metrics:
-  - system
-  - sensors
-  - power
+  system: true
+  sensors: true
+  power: true
-  - sel            # iDRAC only
+  sel: false       # iDRAC only
-  - drives
-  - memory
+  storage: false
+  memory: false
 ```

 As shown in the example above, under `hosts` you can specify login information for individual hosts via their IP address, otherwise the exporter will attempt to use the login information under `default`.
 Under `metrics` you can select what kind of metrics that should be returned, as described in more detail below.

 ## List of Metrics
-At the moment the exporter exposes the following list of metrics.
+The exporter can expose the metrics listed in the sections below.
+For all `<name>_health` metrics the value has the following mapping.
+* 0 = OK
+* 1 = Warning
+* 2 = Critical

 ### System
 These metrics include power, health, and LED state, total memory size, number of physical processors, BIOS version and machine information.
 ```
 idrac_power_on 1
-idrac_health_ok{status="OK"} 1
+idrac_health{status="OK"} 0
 idrac_indicator_led_on{state="Lit"} 1
 idrac_memory_size_bytes 137438953472
 idrac_cpu_count{model="Intel(R) Xeon(R) Gold 6130 CPU @ 2.10GHz"} 2